canonical/ubuntu-security-documentation/docs/security-updates/index.rst

 ==========

-Information on the available security updates can be obtained in several industry standard machine-readable formats: OVAL, OSV and VEX.
+Information on the available security updates can be obtained in several industry-standard machine-readable formats: OVAL, OSV and VEX.
 These data feeds facilitate the integration of automated patching tools and vulnerability management scanners by incorporating information on the vulnerabilities that each security update addresses, including by referencing the Common Vulnerabilities and Exposures (CVE) enumeration through CVE IDs.
-The data feeds are freely available for all supported releases and their use documentated in the respective sections, below.
+The data feeds are freely available for all supported releases and their use documented in the respective sections, below.

 ESM